hashicorp/terraform-provider-azurerm/website/docs/d/data_factory.html.markdown

 The following arguments are supported:

-* `name` - (Required) Specifies the name of the Data Factory.
-Changing this forces a new resource to be created.
-Must be globally unique.
-See the [Microsoft documentation](https://docs.microsoft.com/en-us/azure/data-factory/naming-rules) for all restrictions.
+* `name` - (Required) Specifies the name of the Data Factory to retrieve information about.

 * `resource_group_name` - (Required) The name of the resource group where the Data Factory exists.

 ## Attributes Reference